Clinical Student Teaching, Internship and Supervisor

 Clinical student teaching is the culminating experience in the Teacher Education Program at Texas Woman's University.
 This professional semester is a time of transition from the student role to the professional role and is exemplified when the clinical student teacher becomes an important and integral part of the host school system under the direction of a certified teacher and a university supervisor in area school districts.
 The experience provides students with the opportunity to integrate theoretical information in a practical, applied situation in order to prepare the candidate for the initial step toward a career in education.

 Clinical Student Teaching includes a full-time experience for a minimum of 14 consecutive weeks or two 7-week placements during the final semester of the candidate's educator preparation program or half-time over 28 weeks during two semesters.

 Students accepted into the University's Master of Arts in Teaching (MAT) Program or Post-Baccalaureate Program can elect to satisfy their professional practicum requirement through an internship.
-Interns are hired as the "teacher-of-record" on a one-year Intern Certificate or a two-year Probationary Certificate by a public school accredited by the TEA or TEA-recognized private school.
+Interns are hired as the "teacher-of-record" on a Probationary Certificate by a public school accredited by the TEA or TEA-recognized private school.
 Interns must enroll in a two-semester internship program.